option0417/java-learning/README.md

-JavaLearning
+java-learning
 ============
-Just for learning of java.
+Just a project for java example.